 Vegan Tacos with Cilantro Lime Sauce are gluten-free and oil-free.
-These healthy 20 minute tacos are so easy to make and only take one pan!
+These healthy 20 minute vegan tacos are so easy to make and only take one pan!
 The filling is made with seasoned pinto beans and rice.
 Then the tacos are topped with a tangy cilantro-lime sauce, diced onion, and fresh cilantro.

 On my recent trip to the health food store I grabbed a pack of organic tortilla sliders.
-At that time I wasn’t sure what I’d fill them with, but their cute little size was irresistible.
-And tacos are always a hit with the family so I knew they wouldn’t go to waste.
+At the time I wasn’t sure what I’d fill them with, but their cute little size was irresistible.
+And vegan tacos are always a hit with the family so I knew the tortillas wouldn’t go to waste.

-Last week, I was in need of a quick and easy lunch when I spotted the tortilla sliders in the fridge, and a small amount of leftover rice.
-I dug around the pantry and came out with pinto beans and seasonings for a taco filling.
-I then threw together a sauce by modifying my BBQ Ranch Dressing.
-And within 20 minutes I was enjoying some time-saving Vegan Tacos with Cilantro Lime Sauce.
+Well, last week, I was in need of a quick and easy lunch.
+Looking in the fridge I spotted the tortilla sliders and some leftover brown rice.
+Vegan taco instantly came to mind!
+I then dug around the pantry and came out with 2 cans of pinto beans and some seasonings for the taco filling.
+Next, I threw together a sauce by modifying my BBQ Ranch Dressing and within 20 minutes I was enjoying some time-saving Vegan Tacos with Cilantro Lime Sauce.

-The tacos are topped with a tangy cilantro lime sauce—made from soaked cashews.
-The sauce is so quick to whip up even if you forget to presoak the cashews.
-Boil about a cup of water.
-Once boiling turn the heat off and toss in the cashews.
-(I almost always use this method.)
+These vegan tacos are topped with a tangy cilantro lime sauce—made from soaked cashews.
+Presoaking the cashews isn’t necessary.
+Start by boiling about a cup of water.
+Then toss the cashews in the boiling water and turn off the heat.
+(I always use this method.)
 It will only take about 10 minutes for the cashews to soften, which is a perfect time to prep the bean filling.

 Vegan Tacos with Cilantro Lime Sauce

-Make the tacos a filling meal and serve them alongside chips and salsa, Spanish rice, or both!
+Make these vegan tacos a filling meal and serve them alongside Spanish rice, chips and salsa or both!

 10 minPrep Time